Jalandhar–Shri Mata Vaishno Devi Katra railway line: Bridges

 There are many major and minor bridges in the Jalandhar City–Jammu Tawi line.
-The most important bridges are the 1.38 km-long Beas River Bridge at Mirthal near Mukerian, the 0.225 km-long Chakki River Bridge at Pathankot, the 2.16 km-long Ravi River Bridge at Madhopur, the 1.23 km-long Bridge on Degh Nalah at Ghagwal, the 1.09 km-long Bridge on Basantar River at Samba and the 1.00 km-long bridge on River Unjh at Vijaypur Jammu.
+The most important bridges are the 1.38 km-long Beas River Bridge at Mirthal near Mukerian, the 0.225 km-long Chakki River Bridge at Pathankot, the 2.16 km-long Ravi River Bridge at Lakhanpur, Madhopur, the 1.23 km-long Bridge on Degh Nalah at Ghagwal, the 1.09 km-long Bridge on Basantar River at Samba and the 1.00 km-long bridge on River Unjh at Vijaypur Jammu.

 Railway reorganisation

 Sind Railway (later reorganised as Scinde, Punjab & Delhi Railway) was formed a guaranteed railway in 1856.
 It constructed broad-gauge railways from Delhi to Multan via Lahore, and from Karachi to Kotri.
 Multan and Kotri were connected by ferry service on the Indus River.
 In 1871–72, Indus Valley Railway was formed to connect Multan and Kotri.
 At the same time, Punjab Northern State Railway started constructing from Lahore towards Peshawar.
 In 1886, Sind, Punjab and Delhi Railway was acquired by the state and amalgamated with Indus Valley Railway and Punjab Northern State Railway to form North-Western State Railway.

 With the partition of India in 1947, North Western Railway was split.
 While the western portion became Pakistan West Railway, and later Pakistan Railways, the eastern part became Eastern Punjab Railway.
 In 1952, Northern Railway was formed with a portion of East Indian Railway Company west of Mughalsarai, Jodhpur Railway, Bikaner Railway and Eastern Punjab Railway.